 With high breach costs and a significant portion of breaches resulting from malicious attacks, it’s perhaps not surprising that German organizations are the most likely to have fully deployed security automation, with 30 percent of organizations falling under this category.
 A further 45 percent have partially deployed security automation.
 The global averages for these figures are 21 percent and 38 percent respectively.

 26. Germany has the shortest data breach identification and containment time

 The popularity of security automation could be a reason that German companies are the quickest to identify and contain a breach.
 Identification occurs within 128 days, well below the global average of 207 days.
 Containment takes 32 days compared to the average of 73.
 The second quickest country is Canada, but it takes 40 days longer to identify and 16 days longer to contain a breach.

-A stalkerware study by Kaspersky found that Germany saw the highest number of incidents of stalkerware of all European countries investigated.
-1,546 incidents were recorded in 2020, compared to 1,144 in Italy and 1,009 in the UK.
+A stalkerware study by Kaspersky found that Germany saw the highest number of incidents of stalkerware of all European countries investigated (some 1,012 incidents).
+This was despite a 34.5 percent reduction on the previous year (1,546 incidents recorded in 2020).

-On a global scale, there were five countries with higher rates than Germany, starting with Russia, followed by Brazil, the US, India, and Mexico.
+On a global scale, there were four countries with higher rates than Germany, starting with Russia, followed by Brazil, the US, and India.

 The LastPass 3rd Annual Global Password Security Report offers useful information about how employees use passwords and Multi-Factor Authentication (MFA).
 The study found that German employees use an average of 70 passwords each.
 This sounds quite high but it’s still far fewer than the number of passwords Belgian employees have to juggle (112).
 LastPass also found that German employees reuse an average of 13 passwords.
 This was about average, but really, even one reused password is a big no-no when it comes to password security.